ChrisWhealy/wasm_sha256/README.md

 ### NodeJS

-The JavaScript module used to invoke the `sha256` module does not use very sophisticated logic for determining the location of the target file.
+The JavaScript module used to invoke the `sha256` WASM module does not use very sophisticated logic for determining the location of the target file.
-Instead, it assumes the `sha256sum.mjs` program exists in the current working directory and that the target file lives in some immediate subdirectory.
+Instead, it assumes the current working directory is the one containing `sha256sum.mjs` and that the target file lives in some immediate subdirectory.
 The `WASI` instance then pre-opens `process.cwd()` which means the target ***must*** live in (or beneath) that directory.

 ```bash